website logo

 A long list of supported storage backends will prompt.
 Enter storj and hit Enter.

-Choose your authentication method: existing access grant or new access grant from API Key (access token).
+Choose your authentication method: existing access grant or new access grant from Create Access Grant in CLI (access token).

 If you selected to authenticate with an existing access grant, enter the serialized access grant you have received by someone else.